dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-8.md

 ---
 title: Build a Blazor movie database app (Part 8 - Add interactivity)
 author: guardrex
-description: This part of the Blazor movie database app tutorial explains ...
+description: This part of the Blazor movie database app tutorial explains how to adopt interactive SSR rendering in the app.
 monikerRange: '>= aspnetcore-8.0'
 ms.author: riande
 ms.custom: mvc